spettif/Impact-Prompt-Library/01_Resource_Accessibility.md

 Replace all jargon with simple definitions.

-Structure the output into 'Action Items' and 'Important Deadlines.'
+Structure the output into 'Action Items' and 'Important Deadlines.

-Ensure the tone is empathetic but highly direct to avoid confusion."
+Ensure the tone is empathetic but highly direct to avoid confusion.